Cleveland State Vikings Logo

 2014 – today

-The lower half of the face of the original character is occupied by the inscription “Cleveland State.”
-It looks unique due to the individual font with pointed serifs of varying lengths.
-The words are positioned between two horizontal stripes that separate the textual part of the logo from the graphical part.
+The lower half of the original character’s face is occupied by the inscription “Cleveland State.”
+It looks unique because of the individual font, with pointed serifs of varying lengths.
+The words are positioned between two horizontal stripes that separate the logo’s textual and graphical parts.